Home Educated children, can in most circumstances, access exam provision.

 - You will need to make sure your child studies the appropriate syllabus for that exam board.

-- There is no minimum age and Home Educated young people often find doing one or two exams, with a few months study, then do a couple more, is preferential over studying for a year to two years to then sit 10 or more exams.
+- There is no minimum age and Home Educated young people often find doing one or two exams, then doing a couple more the year later is preferential over studying for two years to sit 10 or more exams in one go.